TomasHubelbauer/arduino-qr/readme.md

 and column.
 This would complicate the code calculations, but could be worth it.
 9×9 is 72×72 dots, QR level up to version 13 (69×69).
 Or QR version 4, doubled.
 Version 13 numeric capacity is 427-1022 and alphanumeric 259-619.

-### See if Uri will be able to add support for white color dot matrix in Wokwi

-The screenshot as it is now will not scan with the iOS Camera app, but with the red color changed to white, it will.
-I'd like to achieve support for this in the emulator itself so I don't have to adjust the screenshot by hand each time.

-Of course this in no way correlates with whether the dot matrix display QR code will scan in real life or not, I have to build it and see, but I'm already thinking about ordering white displays (if they will be compatible with the driver board I have) to aid scanability of the built device as well.